raspberrypilearning/build-an-octapi/en/step_1.md

 - Create a client machine
 - Create eight servers

-**NOTE:** You don't actually need exactly eight servers, as the cluster will work with any number of servers up to limits determined by the performance of your Wi-Fi router.
+**NOTE:** You don't actually need eight servers, as the cluster will work with any number of servers up to limits determined by the performance of your WiFi router.
 If you don't have enough Raspberry Pis available to make an OctaPi, why not make a HexaPi (6) or a TetraPi (4)?

-If you want to make your cluster look pretty, you can optionally fit Pimoroni Unicorn HAT 8x8 LED arrays to each server.
-The bash control script on the client machine can be used to change the patterns on the Unicorn HATs.
+If you want to make your cluster look pretty, you can fit Pimoroni Unicorn HAT 8x8 LED arrays to each server.
+A bash control script on the client machine can be used to change the patterns on the Unicorn HATs.

 ## Licence